 Forging, Password Sharing, Password Stealing

 You may not attempt to impersonate another individual by sending forged information such as e-mail.
-You may not seek to determine another person’s password, through cracking, decryption, interception or other means.
+You may not seek to determine another person’s password, through cracking, decryption, interception, social engineering, or other means.

 You must never give your password to anyone or use another person’s password.
 Sharing passwords removes accountability, making our systems more vulnerable.
 Violations will be reported to the person’s supervisor or department chair.
 OIT will never ask for your password under any circumstances.